 Regular readers of my blog will know that I have been engaged for the past year, in developing a side project which over time has morphed into start up business and I have even managed to attract an initial seed investment.
-They will also know that I have serve time at Denizon as Chief Technical Officer, where we have developed a suite of products primarily aimed at Energy Monitoring and Management industry sector.
+They will also know that I have serve time at Denizon as Chief Technical Officer, where we have developed a suite of products primarily aimed at Energy Monitoring and Management and Workforce Management industry sectors.

 The major take away I’ve taken from this experience, is that there is a world of difference in developing products to solve business issues and developing a product that is easy to sell!
 Over the years we have come to realise that our Sales process and cycle is in desperate need of modernisation and improvement.
 We have spent for too much time on the technical implementation of our product suite and not enough time on the marketing and sales implementation details.

 Our sales process involved a number of traditional sales model and marketing, which in all honesty just doesn’t work in the Software As A Service (Saas) business model, because it is not scale-able and for the most part very expensive and as we have come to realise over the past 18 months very restrictive on company growth.
 We realise we need to change if we have any hope of surviving let alone prosper!